 to His eternal glory

-“To” means with a view to–God has a purpose in His call.
-God’s purpose is that we will be with Him eternally.
+“To” means with a view to; God has a purpose in His call.
+His objective is that we will be with him eternally.
 He desires our fellowship.
 Suffering is temporary (v.
 9) because God has an eternal plan.

 “That you would walk worthy of God who calls you into His own kingdom and glory” (1 Thessalonians 2:12).